Deciding on a wood for a desk is often the hardest part of the project.

 - Palm sander

-Since plywood desks come ready to cut, these three basic tools and edge banding are all you’ll need.
+Since plywood desks come ready to cut, these three essential tools and edge banding are all you’ll need.

-- A table saw to cut the wood to proper width
+- A table saw to cut the wood to the proper width

 - Jointer to straighten the wood edges